GiottoVerducci/rulebook2024/content.md

 strike is always the first to resolve, even before a strike done with first strike (see [**First Strike**](https://www.vekn.net/rulebook#first-strike)), and it ends combat before other strikes or other strike resolution effects are resolved.
-Combat ends is effective at any range.
-Combat ends is not affected by a dodge, since dodge protects only against effects that are directed at the dodging minion.
+Strike: Combat ends is effective at any range.
+It ends combat even if the opponent dodges.

 **Steal Blood:** This effect moves blood counters or life counters from the target to the striking minion.
 This does not count as damage, so the